kajal23sehrawat/Soen-spm/README.md

 # Soen-spm
 name : kajal sehrawat
 id : 40230025
-topic : 38
+topic : 35
-How can I involve my team in project management activities without increasing overhead
+How can I work effectively with other project teams and leaders who have very little project management experience?